clemensvonmolo/Nspire-Movie-Player/README.md

 # Nspire Movie Player

-This is a movie player for the NSpire calculator. http://youtu.be/Yx0L7ce5hq4
+This is a movie player for the Ti NSpire CX calculator. http://youtu.be/Yx0L7ce5hq4

 ~~Precompiled binaries are available for download at http://www.omnimaga.org/index.php?topic=12855.0 ~~